Some key points to consider the day of voir dire

-- Rising pitch – as level of anxiety and importance increases, the pitch of the juror’s voice may increase.
+- Rising pitch – as the level of anxiety and importance increases, the pitch of the juror’s voice may increase.

-- Word choice – using words that reflect greater psychological distance between themselves and others to which they are referring (i.e. “them” instead of labeling a particular minority group) can indicate negative feelings.
+- Word choice – using words that reflect the greater psychological distance between themselves and others to which they are referring (i.e. “them” instead of labeling a particular minority group) can indicate negative feelings.

 The key to your observations: notice changes (Frederick, 1989).